Some interview questions are designed to put you on the spot, but few are as intimidating as “Why should we hire you?”

 This candidate’s answer effectively conveys their passion for the industry and motivation to excel.
 Showing genuine passion and drive gives employers a reason to hire you because they know that you’ll be a devoted and hardworking employee.

-Rather than focusing on work experience, hone in on your relevant experience and transferable skills.
-If you’ve volunteered or completed an internship in your target industry, highlight these experiences.
+Instead, focus on transferable skills and any other relevant experience you have.
+If you’ve volunteered or completed an internship, highlight these experiences.
 Emphasizing your academic experience can also demonstrate that you have the knowledge and skills needed to succeed in the role.

 Sample answer